Verify your citizenship

 • Australian citizenship certificate (verify online)

-• Australian birth certificate – not a birth extract (verify online for most states)
+• Australian birth certificate – not a birth extract (verify online)

 • Australian citizenship by descent certificate or extract (verify offline)